werkn/phaser3_docker_quickstart/README.md

 ![screenshot](./www/resources/images/screenshot.png)

 Congrats!
 Your setup and ready to start developing with Phaser3, look in `./www/index.html` for the Phaser3 test file shown.
-Note that everything in `./www` is shared into the Docker container's webserver and moutned at the site root (ie: `localhost/(HERE)`).
+Note that everything in `./www` is shared into the Docker container's webserver and mounted at the site root (ie: `localhost/(HERE)`).